alihendi21/LUMOS/README.md

 - Student ID: 99413262
 - Date: 2024/05/25

-## Report
+## Overview

- Fixed Point Unit is reviewed, which is implemented in Verilog language.
-This unit is able to perform addition, subtraction, multiplication and square root operations.
-The purpose of this report is to fully explain each part of the code, review the various operations, and how to load and use values ​​in registers.
-Introduction of Fixed Point Unit, which is implemented in this project, is written in Verilog language and has various inputs that produce appropriate output depending on the type of operation.
-This unit includes various modules such as addition, subtraction, multiplication and square root calculation modules, which will be explained in detail below.
+The provided Verilog code implements a Fixed-Point Unit (FPU) capable of performing various arithmetic operations such as addition, subtraction, multiplication, and square root calculations.
+The module is parameterized to handle fixed-point numbers of configurable width and fractional bits.

 ## Code Fixed_point_unit :